mac2000/notlens/README.md

 ```

 It will print logs from all pods in namespace similar to how it done by docker compose so worth mentioning

+Name disclaimer: this tool was not pretending to be a Lens competitor it was more about having fun, Lens is real product, thats why it was renamed to notlens 🤷‍♂️